Dancing Westmoreland Five Reel at The Bell at Aldworth,

 This dance has an unusual reel figure for 5 dancers, the dance is described in Traditional Dancing in Lakeland by JF & TM Flett.
 According to the book, the Five Reel was only danced occasionally as an exhibition dance and few people could remember the detail!

-Thank you to Andrew Godfrey, Bob Smith, Mark Iliff and John Turner for the use of their photos
+Thank you to Barbara Moore, Andrew Godfrey, Bob Smith, Mark Iliff and John Turner for the use of their photos

 Here we are, dancing the Shetland Six Hand Reel at Stoke Row Steam Fair 2017

 The elements of the dance are described in Traditional Dancing in Scotland by JF & TM Flett.
 In the first reel - described as running the reel, the ladies lead and their partners follow them, this is danced to the tune Willafjord.
 In the second reel is known as the Auld Reel, technically its the Auld Reel of Whalsay, which is also the name of the tune, the partners dance the reel with arms linked behind them.

 Performing dances in clogs and shoes from all over the UK